OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design

 \section{Generation of Datasets}

 In this chapter, we encompass several key components essential for OpenECAD datasets.
-We cover the design and generation of datasets (Section~\ref{section:design_datasets}), the definition of the code format for CAD operation sequences (Section~\ref{section:definition_operation}), and the translation of these sequences (Section~\ref{section:translation_cad_sequences}).
-Additionally, we address the generation of natural language descriptions for CAD models (Section~\ref{section:generation_descriptions}), the production of CAD model view images (Section~\ref{section:generation_images}), and the overall creation of the CAD dataset (Section~\ref{section:create_datasets}).
+We cover the design of datasets (Section~\ref{section:design_datasets}), the definition of the code format for CAD operation sequences (Section~\ref{section:definition_operation}), and the translation of these sequences (Section~\ref{section:translation_cad_sequences}).
+Additionally, we address the generation of natural language descriptions for CAD models (Section~\ref{section:generation_descriptions}), the production of CAD model view images (Section~\ref{section:generation_images}), and the overall creation of OpenECAD datasets (Section~\ref{section:create_datasets}).